Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 - If there is maldigestion of specific sugars-lactose, sorbitol, or fructose--the offending sugars can be eliminated from the diet.

 - In the case of lactose in milk, an alternative treatment is available.
-Enzymes that are similar to intestinal lactase can be added to the milk in order to break down the lactose prior to its ingestion so that it can be absorbed normally.
+Enzymes that are similar to intestinal lactase can be added to the milk in order to break down the lactose into glucose and galactose prior to its ingestion so that it can be absorbed normally.
 Some people find that yogurt, in which the lactose has been broken down partially by bacteria, produces less gas than milk.

 - There also are certain types of vegetables and fruits that contain types of starches that are poorly digested by people but well digested by bacteria.
 These include beans, lentils, cabbage, Brussels sprouts, onions, carrots, apricots, and prunes.
 Reducing the intake of these vegetables and fruits, as well as foods made from whole grains, should reduce gas and flatulence.
 However, the list of gas-producing foods is rather long, and it may be difficult to eliminate them all without severely restricting the diet.